Silver Lake

 Olmsted County, MinnesotaLimited DataEutrophic

-Silver Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
+No invasive species are currently listed at Silver Lake — the lake remains off the Minnesota infested-waters roster.
 Bass fishing is part of the appeal: the species list runs to 13, anchored by largemouth and/or smallmouth bass.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-31.
 Grade methodology: LakeGrade methodology.